Not Yet Published

 “Sorry.”
 I was careful, but I get it.
 This dinner service was his wife’s favorite, a wedding gift from her grandmother.
 He leaves it out for the memories.
 After putting away his groceries and loading the china into his dishwasher, I hand him a small paper bag filled with medications.

 Oh, shit!
-Did I just do what I think?
-My left hand darts to my pocket.
-When my fingers encounter a hard plastic bottle, the tension in my chest subsides.
+Did I just…?
+My hand darts to my pocket.
+When my fingers close around a hard plastic bottle, the tension in my chest subsides.
 Whew, it’s still there.
 For a moment, I thought I gave Mr. C. my pills, too.
 He has no idea that I take prescription meds for a serious mental illness.
 I’d die of shame if that got out.

 I comb my hand across my forehead, sweeping dark brown hair from my eyes.
 The bangs on this bowl cut get annoying when they grow too long, but I’ve stuck with this unruly style forever and … inertia.
 Maybe it’s time for a haircut.